ETS-Android1/Maths-Vision/README.md

 ### 8. Data Backup :

-If the admin will lost all the data or uninstall the app , So using this backup opetion admin can restore all the lost data from the data server.
+If the admin will lost all the data or uninstall the app , So using this backup option admin can restore all the lost data from the data server.

 <img src="screenshots/11.jpg" height="400" width="250">